griffinryan/tamber/docs/setup.md

 `TIMBRE_INFERENCE_DEVICE=cpu` before launching `make worker-serve`.
 The worker now also prefers float32 precision on MPS to avoid the white-noise artefacts seen with float16.

-During automated testing or when you want to skip heavyweight model loads, disable Riffusion inference entirely by setting `TIMBRE_RIFFUSION_ALLOW_INFERENCE=0`.
-The worker will emit deterministic placeholder audio while keeping the rest of the pipeline reachable.
+During automated testing or when you want to skip heavyweight model loads, simply omit the inference extras—the worker will emit deterministic placeholder audio while keeping the rest of the pipeline reachable.
 You can also force a device (`TIMBRE_INFERENCE_DEVICE=cpu|mps|cuda`) when torch auto-detection is undesirable.

 ### Default durations